-In Australia, outbreaks of CFP occur annually in Queensland [43].
-However, due to the complicated presentation of symptoms, the reporting rate is less than 20% [44].
-Annually, there have been 7-69 reported cases between 2011 and 2015 (considering the report rate, > 35-345 cases, see Table 2), with 2 fatalities reported in the state [45].
-Cases of CFP from Spanish Mackerel (Scomberomorus commerson) caught in NSW have been reported since 2014 [46 ], with five separate outbreaks affecting a total of 24 people since then [47].
-Farrell et al. (2017) put forward a series if recommendations managing the emerging CFP risk in NSW.
+In Australia, outbreaks of CFP occur annually in Queensland [48].
+However, due to the complicated presentation of symptoms, the reporting rate is less than 20% [49].
+Annually, there have been 7-69 reported cases between 2011 and 2015 (considering the report rate, > 35-345 cases, see Table 2), with 2 fatalities reported in the state [50].
+Cases of CFP from Spanish Mackerel (Scomberomorus commerson) caught in NSW have been reported since 2014 [51], with five separate outbreaks affecting a total of 24 people [528].
+Farrell et al. (2017) put forward a series of recommendations to manage the emerging CFP risk in NSW.

 Despite the prevalence of CFP in Australia, the characterization of Gambierdiscus species present in Australia is incomplete.
-A species that produces known CTX toxins has not been identified from Australia as yet.
-Larsson et al. (2018) have identified some candidate species, two of which show some CTX-like bioactivity [48].
-Over 50% of Australia’s vast coastline (total 66,000 km) is tropical or subtropical, and may be considered potential habitat for Gambierdiscus spp.
-[19].
-Seven species of Gambierdiscus have been identified from the sub-tropical east Australian coastline namely, G. belizeanus [49], G. carpenteri [6 , 50], G. honu (based on D8-D10 LSU sequence matching to a study by Richlen et al. [51]) [18], G. lapillus [19, 48], G. toxicus [53] and two potentially new species [48 ], as well as F. yasumotoi [49].
-Using high throughput amplicon sequencing, Gambierdiscus was identified to the genus level in Broome, Western Australia [53], indicating that this is a coastline that should be examined further for CFP risk. qPCR primers that can be used for identification in Australia for potential monitoring purposes, have been developed for G. belizeanus, G. carpenteri and F. yasumotoi [40 , 42].
+A species that produces known CTX toxins has not been identified from Australia yet.
+Larsson et al. (2018) have identified some candidate species, two of which show some CTX-like bioactivity [39].
+Over 50% of Australia’s vast coastline (~ 66,000 km) is tropical or subtropical, and may be considered potential habitat for Gambierdiscus spp.
+[20].
+Seven species of Gambierdiscus have been identified from the sub-tropical east Australian coastline namely, G. belizeanus [53], G. carpenteri [27, 54], G. honu (based on D8-D10 large sub-unit rRNA sequence matching to a study by Richlen et al. [55]) [19], G. lapillus [20, 39], G. cf. toxicus [56] and two undescribed species [39], as well as F. paulensis [44,53].
+Using high throughput amplicon sequencing, Gambierdiscus was identified to the genus level in Broome, Western Australia [57], indicating that this is a coastline that should be examined further for CFP risk. qPCR primers that can be used for identification in Australia for potential monitoring purposes, have been developed for G. belizeanus, G. carpenteri and F. yasumotoi [44, 47].

-Table 2: Cases of CFP reported to health authorities in Queensland, Australia, between 2011 and 2015, by Queensland Health [43].
+Table 2: Cases of CFP reported to health authorities in Queensland, Australia, between 2011 and 2015, based on data collected by Queensland Health [48].